CyanChew/emomo/REAL.md

    Ensure the two Intel RealSense D435 cameras are mounted to the base and have a clear view of the end-effector.
 Connect them to the **GPU laptop** via USB.
    In our setup, we used one RealSense mounted at the front of the base angled downwards for objects on the floor, and another on a taller stand on the side of the base, for table-height tasks.
 We connected the cameras using the provided ball mounts that came with the RealSenses, and extra mounting rails identical to those used to create the base.

-2. **Ensure Cameras Operational**
-    The easiest way to do this is to open `Realsense Viewer` on Linux, ensure that the cameras are recognized, and that you can toggle RGB/Stereo Mode.
+2. **Ensure Cameras Operational**: The easiest way to do this is to open Realsense Viewer on Linux, ensure that the cameras are recognized, and that you can toggle RGB/Stereo Mode.
 You also may be prompted to upgrade the firmware of the cameras in case they are out of date.
-If you have `librealsense` instealled, you should be able to launch the realsense viewer with `realsense-viewer`.
+If you have `librealsense` instealled, you should be able to launch the realsense viewer from the commandline with `realsense-viewer`.
 In case you do not, you can pull the `librealsense` Docker image to run a container containing all the necessary dependencies.
 This is much easier than installing `librealsense` from source:
    - `docker pull librealsense/librealsense`
    - `cd docker`
    - `./rs.py`: This is a simple script we provide to launch a Docker container containing the `librealsense` package and enable the necessary USB permissions to access cameras.